jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "When will I go?"

 "If you live, you will go.
-You need these hides to live."
+We need these hides to live."

 I want to ask more, but Mother is already moving to the woodpile.
 I continue using the flint scrapper to clean this hide.
-I try not to look at the pile of five others waiting for me.
+I try not to look at the pile of 14 others waiting for me.

 She is gathering wood.
-I already know that skill.
-"Small sticks first," she says anyway.
+I already know how to stack them.
+"Small sticks first," she taught.
 "They catch fast.
 Then bigger wood.
 Fire needs both."
+I still can't start a fire very fast.

 She uses flint axe to chop more pieces.
-The more done now, the less work later.
+I watch her.
+I know she's thinking the more work done now, the less work later.
+She loves me.
+I love her.
+She teaches me.
+How to cook food.
+How to use tools.

-I stop my hands.
-I look.
-My stomach tightens.
-I was distracted by my thoughts.
-I kept scraping the same area of hide.
-I hope I didn't tear it.
-I look closer.
-It's worn, but not broken.
-I won't tell her.
-I should keep focus.
-These hides are what keeps us warm when cold comes.

 I want to ask where Giving Tree is.
 But I do not.
 Mother will be angry if I ask again.
 I should keep working.

 I keep working.
-Three hides to go.
+13 hides to go.
+2 hides per day if I'm fast.

 Then—voices!

 "They're back!"
 I run to see.